-Coming Home Again is Philip R. Sullivan's second novel.
+Coming Home Again is Philip R. Sullivan's third novel.
 In addition to his private practice, Doctor Sullivan has taught clinical psychiatry and neuroscience at Harvard Medical School for many years.
 He lives in a countrified Massachusetts setting where he has also raised African sheep.

 Feel free to use all or part of the following, and edit to suit.
 This content was prepared for your use.
 We ask no acknowledgement of any kind.

 Philip R. Sullivan's second novel, Coming Home Again, is the story of Jud Gerarda man in the prime of life who discovers he has terminal cancerrelating how he makes his way home again with some help from his friends.

 It is Jud's partner Joanna who lies at the very heart of this account.
 Although her caring efforts are often frustrated by Jud's tendency to deal with his terminal illness by withdrawing from others, she manages to hang in there with him in extremely touching fashion, despite episodes of self-consoling behavior that may take readers by surprise.

 Both Jud and Joanna come to life as the story unfolds, leaving us with the feeling that they are real people responding to their adversity in ways we can appreciate and learn from.
 The other characters, including April, John, and Doctor Morley, also blossom into people we might well know.
 This chronicle carries us into the sort of experience each of us may one day have to face; but through the tears, one comes away feeling both strengthened and uplifted.